How Much Does It Cost To Climb Mount Kilimanjaro?

 Luxury Kilimanjaro climbing (US$4500 to $9000)

-All in all, we can offer you with best Kilimanjaro trekking ranging from 1day trip to 8days including 2night hotel accommodation, and airport transfer!
+All in all, we can offer you with best Kilimanjaro trekking ranging from a 1day trip to 8days including 2night hotel accommodation, and airport transfer!

 Climbing Kilimanjaro reviews